nixpulvis/nixpulvis.github.io/_ramblings/2021-01-24-current-mirror.md

 even an Operational Amplifier (Op-Amp) to implement a current mirror.

 There are two kinds of BJTs: n-type NPN transistors and p-type PNP transistors.
-The "N" and "P" components of the name refer to the polarity of the material used in the construction of the transistor.
+Like the diode, the "N" and "P" components of the name refer to the polarity of the material used in the construction of the transistor.
 A NPN transistor consists of a positive region sandwiched between two negative regions, and visa-versa for the PNP transistor.

 <figure class="image">
   <img src="/img/ramblings/current-mirror/pnp_npn.png" />